actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 The Breusch Godfrey test follows the null hypothesis of no autocorrelation, and has the test statistic of $nR^2$ that is chi-squared distributed with degree of freedom $k$, where k is the number of lags in the auxiliary regression model.
 The auxiliary regression model regresses residuals on it's $k$ number of lags alongside predictors of the original model.
 This test aims to test whether coefficients of these lagged residuals are jointly equal to 0 or not.
 The idea is that if the lagged variables do explain the residual then autocorrelation is present.
 Since there are $k$ number of lags in the auxiliary regression model, hence the d.o.f is k.

+## Solution
+- Add more explanatory variables, for instance lags.
+Recheck with relevant ACF plots if autocorrelation still exists or not.

 ## Endogeneity